 More TV Show Programs for Adults

-GIF by 9-1-1 on FOX via GIPHY
+GIF by The Animal Crackers Movie via GIPHY

 Many Hollywood live-action projects have been paused due to the ongoing pandemic.
 This has created a perfect gap in the entertainment world, which animation was more than ready to fill.

-Animation has been in demand and part of the economy way before the pandemic, but this caused an enormous boom in tv animation for children and adults.
+Animation has been in demand and part of the economy way before the pandemic, but this caused an enormous boom in TV animation for children and adults.

 The wild success of shows like South Park, Rick and Morty, and The Midnight Gospel prove that there is a place for adult TV shows in the animation industry.
 In the years to come, there will be a continuous demand for this type of animation.